-Historically, our directors have been compensated through a combination of cash retainers and equity, except for Mr. New.
+Historically, our directors have been compensated through a combination of cash retainers and equity.
 We do not pay employee directors for Board service in addition to their regular employee compensation.

-Except for the Special Committee Fee, the Board and Chair Retainers for our non-employee directors under the terms approved on August 11, 2015, which were based on the recommendation of our compensation consultant, are as shown below (subject to proration based on length of service as a director).
-The Board approved the fees for the Special Committee at its meeting on January 7, 2019.
-Except for Mr. New, beginning in the third quarter of 2019, 75% of each director's cash retainer and fees was paid in RSUs with immediate vesting.
+The Board and Chair Retainers for our non-employee directors under the terms approved on August 11, 2015, which were based on the recommendation of our compensation consultant, are as shown below (subject to proration based on length of service as a director).
+In the first quarter of 2020, 75% of each director's cash retainer and fees was paid in RSUs with immediate vesting.
+For the remaining three quarters of 2020, each director's cash retainer and fees were paid in the form of Nonqualified Stock Options (NQSOs) having an equivalent grant date fair value.
+These NQSOs were granted on May 20, 2020 and each option vested one-third on each of June 30, 2020, September 30, 2020 and December 31, 2020.